Early Years Professional Status and Early Years Teacher Status

 Early Years Teacher Training Providers

-- Somerset SCITT Consortium are working in partnership with the University of St Mark and St John (Marjons) to offer the training at the Plymouth campus.
-For further information please visit the University of St Mark & St John (Marjons) website or email your Early Years Teacher Status enquiry to: email@example.com.
+- The University of St Mark and St John (Marjons) offer training at their Plymouth campus.
+For further information please visit the University of St Mark & St John (Marjons) website.

 - EYP Standards (99KB - pdf help)